Skip to content

 Docker Compose Variables

-These variables are set in the docker-compose.yml file and affect the container runtime:
+Some variables are set in the docker-compose.yml file and affect the container runtime.
+These include Node.js memory optimization settings that are configured automatically based on your tier to ensure stable performance.

 Viewing Current Variables